 As we explored in an earlier article, we can easily define any board shape we want by simply tracing out a custom PCB board shape over the top of our placements.

 I’ll select the entire shape, then I navigate to ‘Design’ > ‘Board Shape’ > ‘Define from Selected Objects’ and wala!

 Redefined board shape with the outline.

-With the ease and simplistic nature of Altium Designer’s interface, it’s no wonder why engineers from nearly every niche are jumping on board the Altium Designer train.
-To learn more about how Altium can be your new best DFM friend and make your panelization efforts, well, effortless, talk to an Altium expert today.
+With the ease and simplistic nature of Altium ’s interface, it’s no wonder why engineers from nearly every niche are jumping on board the Altium train.
+To learn more about how Altium can be your new best DFM friend and make your Printed Circuit Board panelization efforts, well, effortless, talk to an Altium expert today.

 About the AuthorVisit Website More Content by Altium Designer